 Clinical Massage Therapy

-What is Clinical Massage?
+What is a Clinical Assessment?